babai987-coder/test-calculator-001/README.md

-# Auto-generated README (Round 1)
+# Auto-generated README (Round 2)

-**Project brief:** Create a calculator that adds two numbers
+**Project brief:** Add multiplication and division functions to the calculator

 **Attachments:**

 **Checks to meet:**
-Has MIT license\nCalculator works properly
+Calculator handles multiplication\nCalculator handles division

 ## Setup
 1. Open `index.html` in a browser.